-Front Page Live frequently uses loaded emotional wording in headlines such as this: Why Trump might be panicking about suburban women.
-This story is a summary of an article from the left leaning Think Progress, which has failed fact checks.
+Front Page Live frequently uses loaded emotional wording in headlines such as Why Trump might be panicking about suburban women.
+This story summarizes an article from the left-leaning Think Progress that failed fact checks.
 In an original article, Jimmy is back!
-Republicans have tried many times to count President Carter out, and they have never been right, they properly source their information to the New York Times and the Atlanta Journal Constitution.
+Republicans have tried many times to count President Carter out, and they have never been right; they properly source their information from the New York Times and the Atlanta Journal Constitution.
 FPL also frequently reports on climate change and supports the consensus of the science: Trump claims ignoring climate change is protecting ‘wealth’ as he skips int’l climate meeting.
 This story is appropriately sourced to the Associated Press.

 Editorially, only Carl Cameron creates editorial content, which is delivered via video.
-Most of his content is relatively balanced when it comes to liberal – conservative, however when discussing Trump, there is always a negative tone: Trump’s Awful August.
+Most of his content is relatively balanced regarding liberal-conservative; however, when discussing Trump, there is always a negative tone: Trump’s Awful August.

 In general, most news is derived or summarized from other sources.
-FPL uses a wide range of sources, however some of these have failed fact checks.
-Story selection almost always favors the left, especially as it relates to climate change.
+FPL uses a wide range of sources; however, some of these have failed fact checks.
+Story selection almost always favors the left, especially regarding climate change.

 Failed Fact Checks

 - None in the Last 5 years